oliveiraallex/pharo-contribute-tutorial/update-your-pharo-fork.md

 ## Step 3 – Push the updated data to your remote repository

-After your local repositoty be updated with the official repository, you can **_Push_** everything to your own repository:
 ![image](https://user-images.githubusercontent.com/39618015/60344592-30e6ae80-99b7-11e9-93ae-38e69772a8c5.png)

 Be sure you are selecting your repository to Push in it.